Religions in Italy throughout the centuries

 The Roman Catholic Church continued to experience a resurrection well into the sixteenth century, though almost always in opposition of the Protestant religion.
 Lutheranism became a problem, however, in the mid to late 1500s, and so the Roman Inquisition began, led by Pope Paul III.
 Along with the Inquisition came an increasing effort to bring the Catholic religion to the people.
 Bishops were encouraged to make their presence known among the common people, seminaries were built to train more and more clergy, and church buildings multiplied, all in an effort to oust the still strong Protestant religion.

-While obviously, the Catholic Church's long history and current strength makes it the most prominent church in Italy, the Jewish belief also plays a role in Italian religion.
+While the Catholic Church's long history and current strength makes it the most prominent religion in Italy, Jewish faith and culture also plays a role in Italian religion.
 Nearly two thousand years ago, a small number of Jews settled in the city of Rome, and they gradually accumulated in the southern part of Italy.
 The Jews played an important role in commerce since they were considered the first people to lend money and charge a set amount of interest, thus acquiring a major influence in trade and merchandising.
 They faced persecution during the 1500's, which echoed into the years of World War II, as they were required to live separately and made to wear a symbol of the religion for all to see, a practice repeated during the Holocaust.
-They were basically emancipated in the 1800's, but unfortunately more than 7,000 Jews died during World War II.
+They were basically emancipated in the 1800's, but suffered deportation and death during World War Two.
 However, their lineage has endured and holds firm with more than 40 thousand Jewish Italian citizens today.